Waste Management Sydney 🗑️ – What You Need To Know In 2021!

 Waste collection Sydney: we have covered how landfills are the end destination for general waste in Sydney (and across Australian cities) and have discussed the increasing costs associated with disposal at landfill – through government levies and shortage of landfill space accessible to our major metros.

-In this blog we look at the alternative treatment of waste incineration – which is popular in many countries around the world.
+In this section of the blog, we look at the alternative treatment of waste incineration, which is popular in many countries around the world.

-Check out our services, prices and options through our online waste shop – press the blue button!
+Check out our services, prices and options through our online waste shop.

-The metro area of Sydney currently does not utilise incineration of general waste – and currently favours landfill such as that at Eastern Creek (note medical waste disposal can be incinerated currently).
+The metro area of Sydney currently does not utilise incineration of general waste.
+It currently favours landfill such as that at Eastern Creek (note: medical waste disposal can be incinerated currently).

-Historically Sydney relied on incineration of waste at two sites – in Pyrmont and also in Moore Park.
+Historically, Sydney relied on incineration of waste at two sites: in Pyrmont and Moore Park.